Fremont CA Neighborhoods —

 Fremont's crown jewel. #12 in California · Top 1% statewide · National Blue Ribbon School, quiet tree-lined streets, and the highest concentration of tech executives in the East Bay.
 The price premium is real — and for most families, worth it.

 The Warm Springs BART extension transformed this area into a top destination for South Bay tech workers.
-Newer homes, fast commute, and the highest sale-to-list ratio in all of Fremont — 104.7%.
+Newer homes, fast commute to Tesla, Apple, Google, NVIDIA, and Cisco — and one of the highest sale-to-list ratios in all of Fremont.

 Strong community identity, the sought-after Irvington High STEM magnet program, and solid long-term appreciation. $400K–$700K less than comparable Mission San Jose homes.
 The value play among Fremont's top neighborhoods.